 Most people find the practice of changing the clocks antiquated and unnecessary.
+And even celeb moms like Jennifer Garner have publicly bemoaned the sleep-related consequences of DSL for parents, in particular.
 But until the laws are changed, our poor kids will have to try their best to go with the flow.
 Here are some ways the end of daylight saving time may affect your toddler's sleep this fall.

 An earlier sunset means your toddler may associate the darkness with bedtime.
 This is great if you have a night owl, but if your toddler is already hitting the sack at 7:30 p.m., they might start to get sleepy during dinner time.
 Today's Parent suggested pushing bedtime back an additional 15 minutes each day for a few days prior to the time change until you reach the hour.
 Then, when the clocks are changed, your toddler is already used to going to bed on time.

 Children's circadian rhythms, or natural sleep clock, will automatically wake them up an hour early, explained the Today's Parent.
 If your toddler wakes up with the sun, he will wake up earlier after daylight saving time ends.
 The Bump recommended room darkening shades to help keep your little one in bed longer.
 Blackout curtains will help keep the light out first thing in the morning so that your toddler doesn't rouse with the sunlight.

 3. Their Nap Schedule Gets Thrown Off